FDLMRRT/CPP-Fundamentals/README.md

 ## Contributing

 Contributions are accepted via pull requests.
 You can also open issues on bugs, typos or any corrections and suggest improvements on the notebooks and other contents.

+## References
+- Some of the content is based on the open source textbook: Think C++ by Allen B. Downey, [https://en.cppreference.com/](https://en.cppreference.com/) and [http://cplusplus.com/](http://cplusplus.com/)
+- A pdf of the textbook can be found at [http://www.greenteapress.com/thinkcpp/thinkCScpp.pdf](http://www.greenteapress.com/thinkcpp/thinkCScpp.pdf)

 ## Copyright and License